-- 6.1.
-Minimum horizontal distances shall be used only where ideal conditions indicate them to be sufficient and greater distances shall be required where local conditions demand, as found in Section 6.2.
-Waivers except with public water supplies involved shall be submitted to and approved by the Department.
-Waivers affecting public water supplies shall be submitted to and approved by Engineering.
-Details pertaining to local water wells, such as depth, type of construction, vertical zone of influence, together with data on the geological formations and porosity of subsoil strata, should be considered in determining the safe allowable distance between wells and onsite wastewater systems. - 6.2.
-Minimum Horizontal Distances. - 6.2.1 Facilities used for the collection, treatment, and renovation of wastewater shall be at least 300 feet from the high-water mark of any body of water, if within one quarter mile of a public water supply intake on that body of water. - 6.2.2 Facilities used for the collection, treatment, and renovation of wastewater shall be at least 300 feet from any spring used as a public water supply. - 6.2.3 Facilities used for the collection, treatment, and renovation of wastewater shall be at least 100 feet from any source of domestic water supply. - 6.2.4 Facilities used for the collection, treatment, and renovation of wastewater shall be at least 100 feet from the high-water mark of any stream or lake. - 6.2.5 Facilities used for the collection, treatment, and renovation of wastewater shall be at least 50 feet from any pond on the same property and at least 100 feet from any pond on adjacent properties, if in the pond watershed.
-In no case shall the minimum separation distance from any pond be less than fifty feet. - 6.2.6 Facilities used for the collection, treatment, and renovation of wastewater shall be at least 10 feet from any dwelling or building. - 6.2.7 Facilities used for the collection, treatment, and renovation of wastewater shall be at least 10 feet from all property lines.

-- 6.2.8 Facilities used for the collection, treatment, and renovation of wastewater shall be at least 10 feet from any water service line (See Arkansas Plumbing Code). - 6.2.9 Facilities used for the collection, treatment, and renovation of wastewater shall be at least 100 feet from any sinkhole.
+6.1.
+Minimum horizontal distances shall be used only where ideal conditions indicate them to be sufficient and greater distances shall be required where local conditions demand.
+See Section 6.2.
+All waivers except with public water supplies involved must be submitted to and approved by the Department.
+Waivers affecting public water supplies must be submitted to and approved by Engineering.
+Details pertaining to local water wells, such as depth, type of construction, vertical zone of influence, together with data on the geological formations and porosity of subsoil strata, should be considered in determining the safe allowable distance between wells and onsite wastewater systems.

+6.2.
+Minimum Horizontal Distances.

+- 6.2.1.
+All facilities used for the collection, treatment, and renovation of wastewater must be at least 300 feet from the high water mark of any body of water, if within one quarter mile of a public water supply intake on that body of water. - 6.2.2.
+All facilities used for the collection, treatment, and renovation of wastewater must be at least 300 feet from any spring used as a public water supply. - 6.2.3.
+All facilities used for the collection, treatment, and renovation of wastewater must be at least 100 feet from any source of domestic water supply. - 6.2.4.
+All facilities used for the collection, treatment, and renovation of wastewater must be at least 100 feet from the high water mark of any stream or lake. - 6.2.5.
+All facilities used for the collection, treatment, and renovation of wastewater must be at least 50 feet from any pond on the same property and at least 100 feet from any pond on adjacent properties, if in the pond watershed.
+In no case shall the minimum separation distance from any pond be less than fifty feet. - 6.2.6.
+All facilities used for the collection, treatment, and renovation of wastewater must be at least 10 feet from any dwelling or building. - 6.2.7.
+All facilities used for the collection, treatment, and renovation of wastewater must be at least 10 feet from all property lines. - 6.2.8.
+All facilities used for the collection, treatment, and renovation of wastewater must be at least 10 feet from any water service line. - 6.2.9.
+Provided that the tank is watertight, tested on site, and approved by the Department, a variance may be granted for tank locations that do not meet the above listed minimum horizontal distance separations. - 6.2.10.
+All facilities used for the collection, treatment, and renovation of wastewater must be at least 100 feet from any sinkhole.